HaikGreg/GardenTouch/posts/index.md

 We are the Rhineland Lynx and you can find us on Instagram and Mastodon or here

-In the Following you will find advice about Explanation for the Rules, Instruction for Basics, Strategy and Tactics, Formation
+In the Following you will find advice about (Explanation for the Rules)[[Rules]], Instruction for Basics, Strategy and Tactics, Formation

 ## Getting started
 ### Run on your local machine